FChikh/REST-API-Fuzzer/docs/doc.rst

             page(dict) - dictionary that contains usable data data(dict) - dictionary that contains data from JSON""" def fetch_parsed_data():
-      """Fetch data from json and return it.
+      """Fetch data from json, parse it and return parsed data.
-         Use function parse to fetch data from JSON.
+         Use function parse to parse data from JSON to usable format.
          Return:
             parsed_data(dict) - dictionary that contains usable data"""